Create an RSS Feed Reader in PHP

 • Display the publish date of the channel item in the loop if needed.

-• Display description of channel item if needed.
+• Display the description of the channel item if needed.
 I have used the strip_tags() function with allowed tags.
-You can modify it as per your needs.
+You can modify it as per your requirements.

 index.php